 The primary reason for the proliferation of questions about boxing is the reduced boxing number of matches being broadcast.
 Usually, live boxing would be aired across numerous broadcasting stations across the globe, mainly on Fridays and Saturdays.
 Fans would flock to the various stadiums and watching grounds ready to cheer on their preferred faves.
 Others viewed this event as a money-making day as they would go online and make bets from the various betting sites.

-Without a doubt, so many changes have been experienced since the output of events fell off a cliff, from the pandemic’s touch.
-It is only the current state of boxing, but not anything permanent as things are expected to be resolved.
+Without a doubt, so many changes have been experienced since the output of events fell off a cliff, from the pandemic's touch.
+It is only the 2, but not anything permanent as things are expected to be resolved.

 From the question presented above, despite the reduction in boxing scraps being aired, professional boxing is still thriving worldwide.
 There has been a tremendous increase in international boxing promotions and champions from outside the US and UK that have contributed to its growth around the globe.
 The only current problem that has been affecting the game, really. is the coronavirus pandemic.

 As we all know, coronavirus has been a global pandemic that has affected almost all sectors, and boxing has not been left out.
 Most everyone has been advised to stay at home, at one point, and the gyms have also been closed to help control the virus.